DominikPenk/eavesdrop/README.md

 # Eavesdrop

-Eavesdrop is a single-file, dependency-free library implementing a classic publisher-subscriber pattern.
+Eavesdrop is a single-file, dependency-free library implementing a small publisher–subscriber pattern for Python.
+It provides a tiny API to define typed events, publish them globally or from a specific publisher, and register listeners or eavesdroppers.

 ## Installation